Auto-Playground/ragrank/docs/docs/evaluation/detailed_evaluation.md

         "context": [
             "France is famous for its iconic landmarks such as the Eiffel Tower and its rich culinary tradition."
         ],
-        "answer": "The capital of France is Paris.", },
+        "response": "The capital of France is Paris.", },
     return_as_dataset=True,
 )